What is Omega-3?

-Omega-3 fatty acids are a type of polyunsaturated “good” fat that plays a vital role in supporting your overall health.
-The two most important marine-based omega-3s are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), both commonly found in oily fish and fish oil supplements.
+Omega-3 is a type of polyunsaturated “good” fat that plays a vital role in supporting your overall health.
+The two most important marine-based omega-3s are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), both commonly found in oily fish and fish oil supplements.

 Since your body cannot produce these fats on its own, you must get them through your diet or supplementation.
 However, omega-3 intake is generally low among Malaysians because typical local eating patterns do not include enough oily fish or other rich sources of these essential fats.